Doctor of Philosophy - Higher Education

 Requirements

-Plan Admission Requirements
+Admission Requirements

-Entrance to the Ph.D. program requires candidates to complete three steps.
+Application deadlines are available on the UNLV Graduate College website.
+Entrance to the Ph.D. program requires candidates to complete three steps:

 - Minimum admission requirements for UNLV's Graduate College include: Completed application for admission and the nonrefundable application fee.
-More information is available on the Graduate College website.

 - Additional materials each candidate must also upload with the application:

-- Personal Statement of Professional Aspirations and research interests;
+- Personal Statement of Professional Aspirations and research interests

-- A professional resumé or vita;
+- A professional resumé or vita

-- Verification of experience in higher education or related field;
+- Verification of experience in higher education or related field

-- Optional GRE scores;
+- Optional GRE scores

-- Two letters of academic recommendation / professional reference;
+- Two letters of academic recommendation / professional reference

-- Evidence of writing ability; specific instructions available during application process.
+- Evidence of writing ability

 - After reviewing all materials, a select number of candidates will be invited for an interview with department faculty.
-The interview enables candidates to demonstrate their oral communication skills, commitment to continuing professional development, and to show their leadership, learning, and educational philosophy.
-Final admission will be based on evaluation of all application materials, including the interview.

 Course Requirements

-Required Core Courses – Credits: 15
+- Required Core Courses Credits: 15

 - EDH 703 - History of American Higher Education